abrennec/tbag_2021/05_audio_music_computing/readme.md

 ## Topics

 - Musical sounds vs noise and sound
-- Harmony and melody
+- Harmony, melody, and beat
-- Intervals and scales and how to calculate them
+- Intervals, scales and how to calculate them
 - Frequency and pitch
-- Music computing languages
+- Music computing languages and Sonic Pi
-- Sonic Pi and Ruby
-- Combining previously learned content into music computing with Sonic Pi
+- Exercise and applications: Combining previously learned content into music computing with Sonic Pi

 ## Learning Objectives